NiborGnu/color-game/README.md

 ### Credits
 + #### Content
-    - The inspiration and some of the code to make the Game come from [Michelle Huang](https://codepen.io/itsmhuang/pen/oxaReK)
+    - The inspiration to make the Game come from [Michelle Huang](https://codepen.io/itsmhuang/pen/oxaReK).
+However I did do all the coding myself and did not copy any line directly.

 + #### Inspiration